IshtarStar/docker-compose-nginx-phpfpm-xdebug-mariadb/README.md

 ![redis](https://img.shields.io/badge/Redis-7.2.5-brightgreen.svg)
 ![mariadb](https://img.shields.io/badge/MariaDB-11.4.2-brightgreen.svg)

+# Goal of this project

+The goal of this project is to create a Docker Compose setup for a PHP-FPM, Xdebug, Nginx web server, and MariaDB environment.
+This setup uses PHP 8.3 for better performance, lower CPU, and memory usage, along with Composer, the dependency manager for PHP, to easily start your project.
+The setup is built on the lightweight Nginx web server and includes debugging capabilities with Xdebug and Redis.

+# Services

 * Easy setup with [docker compose](https://docs.docker.com/compose/) and [Dockerfile](https://docs.docker.com/engine/reference/builder/) under usage from [Docker](https://www.docker.com)
 * Uses [PHP 8.3.8](https://www.php.net) for better performance, lower CPU and memory usage
 * And [composer the dependency manager for PHP](https://getcomposer.org) to start easy your project